GENI-NSF/geni-tools/doc/omni-design-notes.md

 agg_nick_cache to do so.
 Therefore, any AM that is not listed in the agg_nick_cache will not be included in Omni operations that use `--useSliceAggregates`.
 GENI operations must keep the `agg_nick_cache` up to date with the proper AM URLs and list the proper aggregates, to ensure sliver info reporting, availability of reasonable nicknames, and reasonable Omni printouts.
 Generally, any aggregate that conforms to the AM API and provides reservable resources could be listed in the cache, but GENI policy may require additional testing (reliability for example).
 Note that there are options for controlling where the cache is saved, and options to force not attempting to download a new cache at all.
+Also note that much of the information in the `agg_nick_cache` is duplicated in the GENI Clearinghouse' service registry.
+It might be nice if this data could be retrieved from that registry or some similar database, reducing the number of sources of such information.

 ## `_listaggregates`
 handler_utils also provides the `_listaggregates` function for getting